justinschmitz97/WebToGPT/data/emblacarousel.md

 ### snapped

 Type: `string | string[]`

 Default: `is-snapped`

 Choose a class name that will be applied to the **snapped slides**.
 It's also possible to pass an array of class names.
-Pass an empty string to opt\-out.
+Pass an empty string to opt-out.

 ---

 ### inView

 Type: `string | string[]`

 Default: `is-in-view`

 Choose a class name that will be applied to **slides in view**.
 It's also possible to pass an array of class names.
-Pass an empty string to opt\-out.
+Pass an empty string to opt-out.

 This feature will honor the [inViewThreshold](/api/options/#inviewthreshold) option.